 Nov.
 10, 2016 EPA issues an Information Collection Request (ICR) to operators, asking them to identify ways to control methane from existing oil and gas sources; covered facilities and processes including “onshore production, gathering and boosting, gas processing, transmission, storage, and liquefied natural gas (LNG) import/export.”
 This is the agency’s first step towards regulating existing oil and gas infrastructure for methane leaks, venting, and flaring.

 Jan.
 5, 2017 The D.C.
 Circuit consolidates several challenges to EPA’s rule.
 American Petroleum Institute v.
 EPA, Case No. 13-1108 (D.C.
 Cir.).

 TRUMP ADMINISTRATIONRead more

-April 18, 2017 Administrator Pruitt sends a letter to industry, informing them EPA will reconsider at least two parts of the 2016 methane rule: a provision for states to request permission to set alternative emission limits and treatment of low production wells.
+April 18, 2017 Administrator Pruitt sends a letter to industry representatives, informing them EPA will reconsider at least two parts of the 2016 methane rule: a provision for states to request permission to set alternative emission limits and treatment of low production wells.

 May 18, 2017 The D.C.
 Circuit suspends the case and directs EPA to submit 60-day status reports.

 June 5, 2017 EPA publishes a formal grant of reconsideration to reconsider the two provisions referenced in the April 18, 2017 letter as well as two professional engineer certification requirements.
 EPA delays key provisions of the rule, notably the leak detection and repair (LDAR) requirements, for three months.
 Environmental groups challenge the reconsideration and delay.
 Clean Air Council et al. v.
 Pruitt, Case No. 17-1145 (D.C.
 Cir.).